Sergio Ramos: Monterrey

 On 6 February 2025, Ramos was announced as a new player for Liga MX side Monterrey, after various days of speculation.
-Ramos chose to wear number 93 instead of his traditional number 4 to honor his 93rd-minute equaliser in the 2014 UEFA Champions League final.
+Ramos chose to wear number 93 instead of his traditional number 4 to honor his 93rd-minute equaliser in the 2014 UEFA Champions League final for Real Madrid.
 Ramos was handed the captain's armband on his debut for the club against Atlético San Luis.
 On 3 March, he scored his first goal for the club in a 4–2 victory over Santos Laguna.

 On 17 March 2025, he was sent off for the 30th time in his career (first with Monterrey) after receiving a straight red card for kicking UNAM's striker Guillermo Martínez from behind after failing to steal the ball.
 Later that year, on 18 June, he scored the opening goal in a 1–1 draw against Inter Milan during the 2025 FIFA Club World Cup, being also named Man of the Match.
 In doing so at the age of 39 years and 80 days old, he became the oldest player in history to score in the Club World Cup, breaking the previous record set by Javier Zanetti in the 2010 edition at the age of 37.
+In December of that year, he announced his departure from the club following the conclusion of his contract, becoming a free agent.